scikit-learn-contrib/hiclass/docs/source/algorithms/multi_label.rst

 .. figure:: ../algorithms/hc_metrics.png
    :align: center
-   :width: 90%
+   :width: 100%

 Note, that when calculating the hierarchical precision and recall for multiple samples, we can define micro and macro average.
 The micro precision/recall all predictions are considered together, regardless of the sample.
-In contrast, in the macro precision, we first calculate the hierarchical precision of a sample and then aggregate the results.
+In contrast, in the macro precision/recall, we first calculate the hierarchical precision/recall of a sample and then aggregate the results.
 Since samples can have differing numbers of labels assigned to them, micro and macro average can lead to different results.